jaysoo/jaysoo.ca/_posts/2015-03-09-on-flux-stores-and-actions.markdown

 I've been doing a lot of work with React and Flux in the past month.
 In that time, I learned a lot about architecture, patterns, and community best practices.
-I want to share a few things that I've been thinking about here.
+I want to share some ideas that I've been thinking about here.

 In this post, I want to focus on Flux Stores.
 I will cover: